mikedr/junit-mockito/README.md

 [Example of a successful test](https://github.com/mikedr/junit-mockito/blob/main/src/test/java/com/junit/StringHelperTest2.java)

-### Assert
+### assertEquals
-Assert is a method to check if a result is equals to the expected.
+It is a method to check if a result is equals to the expected.

 [Example of a assert](https://github.com/mikedr/junit-mockito/blob/main/src/test/java/com/junit/StringHelperTest3.java)